 Never Mess with Granny: The little old lady sitting next to Holly on the plane at the beginning of the film.
 She absolutely revels in the fact that she now has a stun baton to protect herself, and the fact that she tested it on her dog (who she notes limped for a week before recovering) makes her seem just a wee bit Axe Crazy.
 Holly later uses it on Richard Thornburg.

-No Celebrities Were Harmed: General Esperanza-a Latin American dictator who profited from narcotics smuggling and transported to the United States to face criminal charges-is Manuel Noriega in all but name.
+No Celebrities Were Harmed: General Esperanza-a Latin American dictator who profited from narcotics smuggling and is transported to the United States to face criminal charges-is Manuel Noriega in all but name.

 Only One: The airport police (for most of the movie) and the military troops sent to take out Colonel Stuart.